AdobeDocs/experience-manager-cloud-service.de-DE/help/overview/what-is-new-and-different.md

 >[!NOTE]
 >
->Weitere Informationen finden Sie in der [Einführung](/help/implementing/deploying/overview.md)zur Bereitstellung.
+>For further details see the [Deploying Introduction](/help/implementing/deploying/overview.md).

-AEM als Cloud Service verwendet jetzt Continuous Integration und Continuous Versand (CI/CD), um sicherzustellen, dass Ihre Projekte vollständig auf dem neuesten Stand sind.
+AEM as a Cloud Service now uses Continuous Integration and Continuous Delivery (CI/CD) to ensure that your projects are fully up-to-date.
 These mean that all upgrade operations are fully automated, so do not require any interruption of service for users.

-Adobe sorgt proaktiv dafür, dass alle operativen Instanzen des Dienstes auf die neueste Version der AEM-Codebasis aktualisiert werden:
+Adobe proactively takes care of updating all operational instances of the service to the latest version of the AEM code base:

-* Fehlerbehebungen:
+* Bug-fixes:

-   * Kann täglich freigegeben werden.
+   * Can be released on a daily basis.

-   * Instanzen werden häufig mit den neuesten Fehlerkorrekturen aktualisiert.
-Da Änderungen regelmäßig vorgenommen werden, ist der Einfluss inkrementell, was die Auswirkungen auf Ihren Dienst verringert.
+   * Instances are frequently updated with the latest bug-fixes.
+As changes are applied regularly the impact is incremental, reducing the impact on your service.

-   * Die meisten Updates werden aus Gründen der Wartung und Sicherheit bereitgestellt.
+   * Most updates are for maintenance and security reasons.

 * Neue Funktionen: